“I’m not lost, just wandering.”-Adele, Hometown Glory

 Along the way, I found work as a freelance writer.
 I’d interned at a few newspapers and used my blog as my portfolio to gain more work.
 I became a frequent contributor to Her Packing List through a friendship in Sydney.
 Since then I’ve had to pleasure to do work for Afar, National Geographic Traveler, BBC Travel, US Airways Magazine, and Google.
 See my full portfolio here.
 I also launched This Is My South, a travel guide to the American South, and became the founder of Atlanta’s chapter of Travel Massive.

 As my dad likes to say, I “can’t be rushed,” which is probably why I’ve never done one big round-the-world trip.
 I’m a huge advocate for slow travel, spending two weeks (or a year) in one place, getting to know it, instead of crossing items off a list.
 I’m not nomadic or adventurous, just taking my time around the world and documenting through blog posts, journals, photos, videos, and scrapbooks.
 So read on as I do my best to navigate the “real world.”

 Still don’t know enough about me?

 • I collect a lot of odd nicknacks: postcards from every country, ticket stubs from every movie or concert, vintage cameras, maps, political buttons.

 • I keep journals like crazy, taping receipts and such from my travels.

-• My favorite cities in the world (so far) are Charleston (my home for 4 years), Sydney (where I lived for one year), Montreal and Split.
+• My favorite cities in the world (so far) are Charleston (my home for 4 years), Sydney (where I lived for one year), and London.

 • Travel has left its mark on me, literally.
 I have a funny looking scar on the top of my left foot from my cruise to Cozumel in 2009 when I jumped off a water trampoline and cut it on the coral reef.